 Just like any other business the process starts with where do you want to store the data, is your organization going to store it in the cloud or keep it on premise.
 Teams over the last couple of years have shown a greater willingness to consider or use cloud services such as Microsoft’s Azure Services or Amazon’s Web Services to store their data.
 The organizations that have made the switch to the cloud have reported seeing a higher rate of success in being able to connect their analytics programs to the data, and being able to centralize all their data into one database when setting up or migrating into the cloud.
 Whether this is as simple as teams or schools having a chance just to rethink and rebuild their databases, being able to utilize APIs to connect their data to their programs, or leveraging the high performance computing that these cloud platforms are able to provide to be able to crunch through all that data.
 What once was an easy foregone decision of just keeping the data on premise is now a more strategic decision around resources you want to apply to it.

 The more in depth and robust the data you can collect over time, the more informed the decision-making process can be

 As Winston Churchill once said, “Those who fail to learn from history are condemned to repeat it.”
 That is our challenge when it comes to data.
-Can we collect, can we store, can we extract actionable data, and can we present it in such a way that it is understandable so that our teams staff and players are able to make better decisions when the times comes to use it.
+Can we collect, can we store, can we extract actionable data, and can we present it in such a way that it is understandable so that our teams, staff, and players are able to make better decisions when the time comes to use it.